cuiyongbo/hello-world/my_wiki/languages/english_notes_11.rst

 | Definition: a collection of written texts, especially the entire works of a particular author or a body of writing on a particular subject.
 | Usage: the Darwinian corpus.
 | Definition: a collection of written or spoken material in machine-readable form, assembled for the purpose of studying linguistic structures, frequencies, etc.
+|
+| desist
+| Definition: cease; abstain.
+| Usage: each pledged to desist from acts of sabotage.
+|
+| lame
+| unable to walk well because of an injury to the leg or foot.
+| Definition: His horse went lame.

 .. image:: images/convex-vs-concave-lens.jpg